 While we encourage campers to attend all summer, each week will feel like its own special camp with fun themes, field trips, and activities.
 This schedule is subject to change.
 In order to accommodate field trips and other special events, dropoff is from 8:30am-9:30am and pickup is from 4-5pm.
 You will receive a full field trip schedule specific to your child’s classroom at camp orientation.

 - Everyone is a superhero this summer!
-We’ll make Hulk slime, exercise with Superhero Action Training, and go to Spy Academy with our friends at Mad Science!
+We’ll make Hulk slime, exercise with Superhero Action Training, and go to Spy Academy!

 - Closed Monday in observance of Independence Day

 - We’ll learn about the atmosphere and build our very own solar system!